Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Adding a Battery to a Solar System

 Okay, let’s talk about battery retrofits (“retrofit” is a fancy vocab word in the solar industry that – in this context – means to “add later”).
 Currently, Australia only has about 30% of rooftop solar system penetration, which is tremendous.
-Unfortunately, very few of those systems have batteries attached to them.
-Even fewer solar systems produce enough energy to charge a battery.

 At Penrith Solar Centre, we understand why you might have some hesitancy when it comes to upgrading your solar system.
 A solar battery is a significant upfront cost, and without experts to walk you through the process, you might feel like you’re wasting money.
-We’re here to provide you with a transparent look at what is involved when you add a solar battery to your solar system.
+We’re here to provide you with a transparent look at what is involved when you add a battery to your solar system.

 In this article, you will learn: